openvinotoolkit/open_model_zoo/demos/sound_classification_demo/python/README.md

 ## How It Works

-Upon the start-up the demo application reads command line parameters and loads a network to Inference engine.
+On startup the demo application reads command line parameters and loads a network to Inference engine.
 It uses only audio files in `wav` format.
 Audio should be converted to model's sample rate using `-sr/--samplerate` option, if sample rate of audio differs from sample rate of model (e.g. [AclNet](../../../models/public/aclnet/README.md) expected 16kHz audio).
 After reading the audio, it is sliced into clips to fit model input (clips are allowed to overlap with `-ol/--overlap` option) and each clip is processed separately with its own prediction.

 ## Preparing to Run